-Debenture interest payments on the Carver Statutory Trust I capital securities have been deferred, which is permissible under the terms of the Indenture for up to twenty consecutive quarterly periods, as the Company is prohibited from making payments without prior approval from the Federal Reserve Bank.
+Debenture interest payments on the Carver Statutory Trust I capital securities had been deferred, which was permissible under the terms of the Indenture for up to twenty consecutive quarterly periods, as the Company was prohibited from making payments without prior approval from the Federal Reserve Bank.
 During the second quarter of fiscal year 2017, the Company applied for and was granted regulatory approval to settle all outstanding debenture interest payments through September 2016.
 Such payments were made in September 2016.
-Interest on the debentures has been deferred beginning with the December 2016 payment, per the terms of the agreement, which permit such deferral for up to twenty consecutive quarters through September 2021.
+Interest on the debentures had been deferred beginning with the December 2016 payment, per the terms of the agreement, which permitted such deferral for up to twenty consecutive quarters through September 2021.
+During the fourth quarter of fiscal year 2021, the Company applied for and was granted regulatory approval to settle all outstanding debenture interest payments through June 2021.
+Full payment on the outstanding debenture interest was made on June 16, 2021.